 Spark is widely known for its in-memory processing capabilities and the Spark Streaming component operates on much of the same basis.
 Spark is not a truly a “real-time” system.
 Instead, it processes in microbatches at defined intervals.
 While this introduces latency, it also ensures that data is processed reliably, and only once.
 And, of course, Spark Streaming interfaces seamlessly with traditional Spark processing, making development easier.

 Flink is somewhat of a hybrid between Spark and Storm.
 While Spark is a batch framework with no true streaming support and Storm is a streaming framework with no batch support, Flink includes frameworks for both streaming and batch processing.
 This allows Flink to offer the low latency of Storm with the data fault tolerance of Spark, along with several user-configurable windowing and redundancy settings.
-The largest problem with Flink at this point is lack of existing production deployment, as well as lack of native commercial support from major Hadoop distributions.
+The largest problem with Flink at this point is a lack of existing production deployment, as well as a lack of native commercial support from major Hadoop distributions.

 Taking the next step

 This is about as brief of an overview as possible to streaming ingestion in the data lake as it stands today.
 Products like NiFi, Ignite Streams, Beam, Samza and countless other developing technologies are on the horizon.
 However, when taking the first steps towards understanding the topic of streaming, the solutions mentioned in this post cover the bulk of use cases for normal operation.
 Even in the simplest case, ingestion, and in particular streaming ingestion, is a messy, complex process that can quickly become unmanageable.
-Tools such as Zaloni Bedrock help to unify the distinct solutions, no matter which you decide are right for your business, even as you grow, scale and evolve your Hadoop ecosystem.
+Tools such as the Zaloni Data Platform help to unify the distinct solutions, no matter which you decide are right for your business, even as you grow, scale and evolve your Hadoop ecosystem.